dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1032: Cultural erosion comes from resource exploitation.
+### T1032: Resource exploitation leads to cultural and environmental loss.

 |Support|
 |---|